section-engineering-education/engineering-education/articles/how-serverless-architecture-can-impact-the-future-of-ai-and-ml-industries/index.md

 status: publish
 published: true
 url: /how-serverless-architecture-can-impact-the-future-of-ai-and-ml-industries/
 title:  How Serverless Architecture can Impact the Future of AI and ML Industries
-description: In this article, we cover how serverless architecture will impact the future of the AI and ML industries.
+description: In this article, we will cover how serverless architecture will impact the future of the AI and ML industries.
 author: lewel-murithi
-date: 2021-05-22T00:00:00-18:00
+date: 2021-06-14T00:00:00-18:00
-topics: []
+topics: [Containers]
 excerpt_separator: <!--more-->
 images: